Skip to content

-⚠️ CRITICAL ADVISORY: If you are running Microsoft Semantic Kernel (.NET SDK) version 1.48.0 or below, or the newly released Agent Framework 1.0, your environment is currently operating with an unmitigated RCE entry point.
-This paper demonstrates active bypasses against Microsoft's official remediation for CVE-2026-25592.
-Users are strongly advised to implement the manual
+⚠️ SECURITY ADVISORY: Environments utilizing Microsoft Semantic Kernel (.NET SDK) version 1.48.0 or below, or Agent Framework 1.0, may be operating with an unmitigated Remote Code Execution (RCE) vector.
+This paper demonstrates active evasion techniques against the official remediation for CVE-2026-25592.
+It is strongly advised that organizations implement manual input canonicalization, such as the NukaSecurityFilter outlined in Appendix 1.

 WHITE PAPER | NUKA-AI-2026-001

-The Orchestration Trust Gap: Day-Zero Bypasses in Microsoft Semantic Kernel and Agent Framework 1.0
+The Orchestration Trust Gap: Remediation Evasions in Microsoft Semantic Kernel and Agent Framework 1.0

 Author: Jeff Ponte, CISSP, CCSP, CEH | Security Researcher, JDP-Security